RegD: Hierarchical Embeddings via Dissimilarity between Arbitrary Euclidean Regions: Method

 \paragraph{Specific Constructions for Boxes or Balls} For specific geometric regions like balls and boxes, we can create specialized distance functions to measure the set-inclusion relationship based on their intrinsic geometric properties or established methods.
 Our framework accommodates these specialized metrics by allowing them to replace the general boundary dissimilarity function.

-\begin{enumerate}[leftmargin=*] \item \textit{Volume-based dissimilarity for boxes:} Since the volume of a box can be computed as the product of its offsets along different dimensions, we can define a partial distance based on volume:
+1. \textit{Volume-based dissimilarity for boxes:} Since the volume of a box can be computed as the product of its offsets along different dimensions, we can define a partial distance based on volume:

-\item \textit{Hyperbolic dissimilarity for balls:} \cite{ShadowCone} introduced a series of circular cones in hyperbolic space and defined a boundary dissimilarity based on the hyperbolic distance between the apex of these cones.
-By utilizing the natural mapping from balls to circular cones, we can derive a new boundary dissimilarity for balls as follows (see Appendix \ref{app:hyp_cone_dist} for more details):
+2.\textit{Hyperbolic dissimilarity for balls:} \cite{ShadowCone} introduced a series of circular cones in hyperbolic space and defined a boundary dissimilarity based on the hyperbolic distance between the apex of these cones.
+By utilizing the natural mapping from balls to circular cones, we can derive a new boundary dissimilarity for balls as follows: